-I hereby consent to the use of (i) the Chairman's and Chief Executive's Report found on pages 5-6 of the Queensland Treasury Corporation's Consolidated Financial Statements for the year ended June 30, 2020 (the "Consolidated Fiscal Year Financial Statements") and (ii) the Certificate of the Queensland Treasury Corporation, dated August 20, 2020, found on page 57 of the Consolidated Fiscal Year Financial Statements, which Consolidated Financial Statements are hereby filed as exhibit (c)(i) in the Form 18-K to be filed and incorporated by reference in the Prospectus included in the Registration Statement dated December 10, 2009 filed by Queensland Treasury Corporation and the Treasurer on behalf of the Government of Queensland with the United States Securities and Exchange Commission (File No. 333-147600).
+I hereby consent to the use of the Independent Auditor's Report found on pages 5-120 to 5-125 of the Government of Queensland's Consolidated Financial Statements for the year ended June 30, 2020, hereby filed as exhibit (c)(xii) to this Form 18-K/A to be filed and incorporated by reference in the Prospectus included in the Registration Statement dated December 10, 2009 filed by the Queensland Treasury Corporation and the Treasurer on behalf of the Government of Queensland with the United States Securities and Exchange Commission (File No. 333-147600).